Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Introduction

 We develop \emph{Agent Rosetta}, a single-agent, multi-turn agentic framework that follows a user-defined brief and progressively refines protein designs through structured dialogue and feedback with an OpenAI Gym-like RosettaScripts environment \cite{brockman2016openai,fleishman2011rosettascripts}.
 Our approach leverages the biophysical knowledge and code-writing capabilities of the base LLM through artificial reasoning, and combines it with the constraints of XML scripting in Rosetta.
 We find this framework an interesting test case for building autonomous agents aimed at real-world scientific workloads.
 For example, we find that even though many examples of RosettaScripts are included in LLM training corpora, the rich and complex RosettaScripts syntax---unlike that of mainstream software packages---creates many challenges.
 In specific cases, we found that these difficulties proved significant enough that prompt engineering alone was insufficient to reliably extract scientifically sound outputs from frontier LLMs.

 We evaluate Agent Rosetta on two real-world protein design pipelines: designing sequences that stabilize polypeptide backbone conformations with canonical amino acids only, and inclusion of a non-canonical amino acid (NCAA) in the core of a given protein.
-For the former task, we compare the performance of the agent with ProteinMPNN \cite{dauparas2022robust}---an ML model trained specifically on fixed-backbone sequence design---and with two human baselines of varying RosettaScripts complexity.
-On the latter task, given ProteinMPNN's restriction to canonical residues, we can only compare the agent with a human baseline, and use AlphaFold 3 (AF3), which supports some post-translational modifications of canonical amino acids, for final validation.
+For the former task, we compare the performance of the agent with ProteinMPNN \cite{dauparas2022robust} and BoltzGen \cite{stark2025boltzgen}---two specialized ML models for protein design---and with two human baselines of varying RosettaScripts complexity.
+On the latter task, given ML models restriction to canonical residues, we can only compare the agent with a human baseline.
+For both tasks, we use AlphaFold 3 (AF3) and molecular dynamics (MD) simulations for final validation.

 We briefly summarize the main contributions of this work: \begin{itemize} \item We introduce Agent Rosetta, an LLM agent capable of executing broad user-defined tasks via multi-turn interactions with a tailored RosettaScripts environment that ensures a robust integration of the agent with Rosetta. \item In building our agent, we found that prompting alone can fail to bridge general-purpose LLMs with specialized scientific software.
 Instead, tool and environment design are crucial. \item We demonstrate that our framework enables a broad range of real-world design pipelines.
-In particular, we evaluate Agent Rosetta on fixed-backbone sequence design with canonical amino acids only and on inclusion of a non-canonical residue in the core of a protein. \item We compare Agent Rosetta with ProteinMPNN and human written protocols.
-Validation with ESMFold and AF3 confirmed that Agent Rosetta is competitive with specialized ML models and biomolecular scientists. \end{itemize}
+In particular, we evaluate Agent Rosetta on fixed-backbone sequence design with canonical amino acids only and on inclusion of a non-canonical residue in the core of a protein. \item We compare Agent Rosetta with specialized ML models and human written protocols.
+Validation with AF3 and molecular dynamics simulations confirmed that Agent Rosetta is competitive with specialized ML models and biomolecular scientists. \end{itemize}

 This work represents a step towards understanding the merits and limitations of LLM-based agents for scientific tasks.
 Our results demonstrate that coupling frontier LLMs with domain-specific scientific tools can yield flexible frameworks that achieve performance competitive with deep learning models trained for narrowly defined design tasks and human scientists.
 This suggests that generalist agentic approaches can combine accuracy with versatility, opening new opportunities for scientific discovery.